Uniformly Valid Confidence Sets Based on the Lasso: Constructing the confidence set

-\end{proposition} Note that if $d^*$ solves the above optimization problem, so does $-d^*$.
-To finally obtain the confidence ellipse based on the Lasso estimator, pick any such optimizer $d^*$ and compute $k^*>0$ so that $P(u_n^{d^*} \in E_{C_n}(k^*)) = 1 - \alpha$, which is easily done numerically.
-Note that Proposition~\ref{prop:dmin} also shows that the ellipse $E_{C_n}(k^*)$, and therefore the resulting confidence set based on the Lasso estimator, is larger in volume than the one based on the LS estimator, since $E_{C_n}(k^*)$ needs to be large enough as to have mass $1-\alpha$ with respect to the $N(-n^{1/2}C_n^{-1}\Lambda_n d^*,\sigma^2C_n^{-1})$-measure whereas for the ellipse corresponding to the LS estimator, it suffices to have mass $1-\alpha$ with respect to the $N(0,\sigma^2C_n^{-1})$-measure.
-Clearly, the difference in size will increase as the tuning parameters become large.
-These observations are in line with the findings in \cite{poesch10} who show that a confidence interval based on the Lasso estimator is larger than a confidence interval based on the LS estimator with the same coverage probability.
+Note that Proposition~\ref{prop:kstar} also shows that the ellipse $E_{C_n}(k^*)$, and therefore the resulting confidence set based on the Lasso estimator, is larger in volume than the one based on the LS estimator, since $P(\beta \in \betaLS - E_{C_n}(\sigma^2\kappa)) = 1 - \alpha$ is satisfied for $\kappa = (\chi^2_p)^{-1}(1-\alpha)$ where $(\chi^2_p)^{-1}$ is the quantile function of a (central) $\chi^2$-distribution with $p$ degrees of freedom.
+Clearly, the difference in size will increase as the tuning parameters become large as then the non-centrality parameter $\nu$ will grow.
+These observations are in line with the findings in \cite{PoetscherSchneider10} who show that a confidence interval based on the Lasso estimator is larger than a confidence interval based on the LS estimator with the same coverage probability.

 When comparing the two confidence sets, we emphasize that since the ellipses are centered at different values, the smaller ellipse based on the LS estimator is in general \emph{not} contained in the ellipse based on the Lasso estimator.
 This, as well as the difference in volume between the two ellipses, will also be illustrated in the example below.

-It is quite obvious that the $C_n$-ellipse is not optimal as a shape for confidence sets based on the Lasso estimator since we can get higher coverage with a set of the same volume by adjusting the ellipse ``towards'' the contour lines of the $N(-n^{1/2}C_n^{-1}\Lambda_n d^*,\sigma^2C_n^{-1})$-distributions (in such a way that Condition~\ref{cond:A} is preserved).
+It is quite obvious that the $C_n$-ellipse is not optimal as a shape for confidence sets based on the Lasso estimator since we can get higher coverage with a set of the same volume by adjusting the ellipse ``towards'' the contour lines of the $N(-n^{-1/2}C_n^{-1}\Lambda_n d^*,\sigma^2C_n^{-1})$-distributions (in such a way that Condition~\ref{cond:A} is preserved).
 To find the best shape possible, one would have to minimize the volume of the set over all possible shapes satisfying Condition~\ref{cond:A} subject to the constraint of holding the prescribed minimal coverage probability.
 This is a highly complex optimization problem and we do not dwell further on this subject here, but illustrate possible ways to construct ``good'' sets, as shown in the example below.
 Before discussing this further, note that the following proposition shows that it is easy to find the closure of an arbitrary subset of $\R^p$ with respect to Condition~\ref{cond:A}.

 \begin{proposition} For any $M \subseteq \R^p$, the set

 is the smallest set containing $M$ that satisfies Condition~\ref{cond:A}. \end{proposition}

 We now provide an example for $p = 2$ illustrating the difference between the confidence ellipse based on the LS estimator and the one based on the Lasso, as well as how to choose a better shape in terms of volume for the confidence set based on the Lasso estimator.
 The simulations and calculations were carried out using the statistical software package {\tt R}.
 The example is set up in the following way.
 We let $n=20$ and generate the $(n \times 2)$-matrix $X$ using independent and identically distributed standard normal entries that are transformed row-wise by an appropriate $(2 \times 2)$-matrix in order to get